 6 heaped T. apricot jam (We joke that Afrikaners often use apricot jam or chutney in their recipes!) 😉

 Cream together the butter and sugar.
 Add beaten eggs and jam and beat together.
 Add the dry ingredients and milk alternately and stir into the mixture.
 Pour the batter into a greased 13×9 pan.
 Cover either with a lid or aluminum foil and bake at 375F for 30 minutes until the top is browned and a toothpick comes out clean.

 Heat until the butter has melted and the sugar has dissolved.
 Pour over the cake as soon as it comes out of the oven.
 You can prick holes in the top and sides to help the sauce soak in.

 Afrikaners sometimes put some of the sauce on the side rather than in the cake for extra sauce, or they serve it with a bit of custard.
-Malva Pudding, in my opinion, is only good when moist with the sauce, though–not dry.
-The cream sauce already inside makes it quite rich, but Americans will enjoy a small dollop of ice cream on top.
-The heat of the pudding makes the ice cream melt a bit, and it’s soooo good on a cold night!
-You can bake the cake while dinner guests are eating dinner, so that it’s nice and warm.
+Personally I enjoy Malva Pudding most when it’s moist with sauce, though–not dry.
+The cream sauce already inside makes it quite rich, but you might enjoy a small dollop of ice cream on top.
+The heat of the pudding makes the ice cream melt a bit, and it’s delicious on a cold night!
+You can bake the cake while dinner guests are eating dinner, so that it’s fresh and warm.
 Or do it ahead of time.
 It’s great cold or warm, leftover too!